A. J. Smith: Buffalo Bills

+San Diego Chargers (second stint)

+After the 2000 season, he joined former Bills executive John Butler in San Diego.

-Smith was later promoted to general manager after Butler, then Chargers GM, died of cancer in 2003.
+Smith was later promoted to general manager after Butler, then Chargers general manager, died of cancer in 2003.
 He inherited a team that was 14–34 in its previous three seasons, and had not made the playoffs since 1995.
 Smith directed the Chargers to five AFC West division titles and eight consecutive seasons without a losing record.
 San Diego's 7–9 record in 2012 was their first losing season since Smith's first season in 2003.
 Missing the playoffs for the third straight season, the Chargers fired Smith and head coach Norv Turner the day after the 2012 season ended.
 Over his tenure, Smith allowed Darren Sproles, Michael Turner and Vincent Jackson to leave the Chargers without finding adequate replacements.
 The Chargers' offensive line grew weak in 2012.
 Quarterback Philip Rivers was frequently forced to scramble and was sacked 49 times, contributing to his 22 turnovers—47 over the previous two seasons.

 Due to public perceptions that he brought an arrogant approach to contract dealings and that his strategies involved high-risk/high-reward, Smith was both widely praised and criticized by fans and media.

-In April 2004, a week prior to the NFL Draft (in which the Chargers held the #1 overall pick), University of Mississippi quarterback Eli Manning declared he would not play for the Chargers if they drafted him.
+In April 2004, a week prior to the NFL draft (in which the Chargers held the #1 overall pick), University of Mississippi quarterback Eli Manning declared he would not play for the Chargers if they drafted him.
 Smith ignored Manning's threats and selected him #1 without straying from his objective.
 Less than an hour later, Smith completed a trade with the New York Giants which sent Manning to New York in exchange for North Carolina State University quarterback Philip Rivers (drafted 4th overall), as well as a 3rd-round pick in 2004 (used to select kicker Nate Kaeding), a 1st round pick in 2005, and a 5th round pick in 2005.
 In 2005, the Chargers used the first round pick acquired from the Giants to select Shawne Merriman 12th overall.
 Merriman went on to win the AP's NFL Defensive Rookie of the Year Award.
 Manning went on to become the MVP of Super Bowl XLII and Super Bowl XLVI.